-Voice commerce makes multitasking easier and safer.
+Voice ecommerce seo company teams make the voice systems work easier and safer.
 We can carry on a conversation with our heads up rather than buried in a keypad.
 If a shopper abandons her cart, a bot can send a direct reminder that won’t get lost in a spam folder.

 With image processing, a shopper can snap a picture of an item (someone wearing a dress, shoes, handbag, etc.), forward it to the store’s bot and get information back about what it is and where they can get it.

 Bots and AI keep merchants up to speed on the backend too.
 Inventory management and fulfillment ensure a quality experience for the shopper and a profitable one for the merchant.
 Predictive analysis helps match inventory levels with future demand.